netresearch/klonfisch/README.rst

  was not found for instance 'FishEyeInstanceImpl...'

-Crucible links + buttons in Jira
+Crucible links + buttons in JIRA
 ================================
-You will see "Create Crucible reviews" links in Jira's issue tab.
+You will see "Create Crucible reviews" links in JIRA's issue tab.

 I have no idea how to deactivate them.
 If you know how, tell me.